crimlog/api/README.md

 ### [complexity.noExtraBooleanCast](https://docs.rome.tools/lint/rules/noextrabooleancast/)

-Although many uses of the double-bang operator (`!!`) are critized for unnecessary complexity, those attacks often end up being overstatements.
+Although many uses of the double-bang operator (`!!`) are criticized for unnecessary complexity, those attacks often end up being overstatements.
 The double-bang operator, when used appropriately, provides immediately knowledge to the developer viewing it that the subject value is not a boolean.

 JavaScript type coercion, while a beautiful feature, is frequently abused.
 For example: